tp-duolingo/Daily-Funny-Minky/README.md

 # Daily Funny Minky

 This is a simple Discord bot that sends a cat image taken from <https://minky.materii.dev/> every day on a specific time.
+(this is also my first ever project 🎉)

 ## Configuration